andreszlima/transit-efficiency-analysis/README.md

     Here's a sample `.env` file with all required variables:

     ```dotenv
-    # Variables required to run the extractor scripts
     # Remote database username
     REMOTE_DB_USERNAME=<Your Remote DB Username>
     # Remote database password